lugu/qiloop/doc/internal-design.md

 endpoints is process in parallel.

-Incoming messages from an endpoint are sent to the router (see Router.Dispatch).
+Incoming messages from an endpoint are sent to the router (see Router.Receive).
 The router dispatches of the messages to the various services.
-Each service dispatch the messages its objects.
+Each service dispatch the messages the mailbox of the object.
+Each object has its mailbox which is process sequentially.

-At this stage the messages have been sent to handler queue of the endpoing and then process synchronously.
+At this stage the messages have been sent to handler queue of the endpoing and then to the object mailbox.

 This has two consequences:

-    - messages from an endpoint are processed sequentially
-    - objects receive messages in parallel from different endpoint

-Improvement: we want the opposite:

-    - messages from an endpoint processed in parallel
+    - messages from an endpoint are post in order to the mailbox.
-    - objects receive one message at a time
+    - objects receive one message at a time.